Maffra (Vic.)

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

 The suburb of Maffra had a median taxpayer income of $46,565 and an average income of $56,663 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national averages for Rest of Vic., which were $50,954 median and $62,728 average.
-By September 2025, estimates based on an 8.25% Wage Price Index growth would place Maffra's median income at approximately $50,407 and the average at around $61,338.
+This is lower than the national averages for Rest of Vic., which were $50,954 (median) and $62,728 (average).
+By September 2025, these figures are estimated to have increased to approximately $50,407 (median) and $61,338 (average), based on an 8.25% growth in wages since financial year 2023.
 The 2021 Census data shows that incomes in Maffra fall between the 19th and 22nd percentiles nationally for households, families, and individuals.
-The income bracket of $1,500 - 2,999 captures 30.1% of Maffra's community, which is consistent with regional trends where 30.3% fall into the same category.
-Despite modest housing costs, allowing residents to retain 87.1% of their income, total disposable income ranks at just the 23rd percentile nationally.
+In Maffra, 30.1% of individuals earn between $1,500 and $2,999 annually, which is consistent with regional trends where 30.3% fall into the same category.
+Despite modest housing costs allowing for 87.1% income retention, total disposable income in Maffra ranks at just the 23rd percentile nationally.

 Frequently Asked Questions - Income